 Public transport drivers

-A child-related employment screening clearance is required before a driver can receive or renew their driver accreditation.
+A child-related employment screening clearance is required before a public transport driver can receive or renew their driver accreditation.

 All public passenger transport drivers in South Australia are required to have a current child related employment screening clearance.
 This is necessary as drivers working in the passenger transport industry may have contact with children, for example, their work role may involve them transporting children to school or on excursions.

 Public transport drivers are drivers of any public passenger vehicle used for hire fare or reward, such as taxis, buses and chauffeured vehicles (and in the case of a company, each of the directors and other interested persons).

 Screening of public transport drivers is coordinated by the Accreditation and Licensing Centre (ALC) of the South Australian Department of Planning, Transport and Infrastructure, which is co-located with the Taxi Council of SA.

 A one-stop-shop for taxis and passenger vehicles, located at 71 Richmond Road, Mile End, provides streamlined services to the taxi, hire car and bus industries.
 The centre assesses driver accreditation applications and can assist applicants.